Share This Craft

 - Once you have the desired length, fold the long strip of fabric in half, lengthwise.

-Note: I folded it as I ironed it, working in small sections.
+Note: Folded it as you iron it, working in small sections.

 - One at a time, fold both flaps of fabric into the center crease, and iron.